FEATURE · FULL OFFLINE WORK — MEDICINES WITHOUT INTERNET

 Important limitation

-The pending-administration queue does not protect against uninstalling the app.
+The pending-dispense queue does not protect against uninstalling the app.
 If you have unsynchronised operations and need to change phones or reinstall mojApteczka, open the app with active connectivity before uninstalling — a brief moment online is enough for the queue to clear.
-After reinstalling, sign back in and your administration history (already in the cloud) will be available on the new device.
+After reinstalling, sign back in and your dispensing history (already in the cloud) will be available on the new device.

-Offline medicine administration in mojApteczka turns the moment "with a patient, no signal" from a potential trap into something you do not have to think about.
-The screen responds instantly, the queue synchronises by itself, and no dose is lost — whether you are at home, in a hospital, or on the road.
+Full offline work in mojApteczka turns the moment "no signal" from a potential trap into something you do not have to think about.
+You add, edit, and delete medicines, you confirm doses — the screen responds instantly, the queue synchronises by itself, no change is lost, whether you are at home, in a hospital, or on the road.

 Frequently asked questions